 Summary:

 The Nome Public Schools district in Alaska is home to a single high school, Nome-Beltz Middle/High, which serves students in grades 6-12.
-This school faces significant academic challenges, with consistently low performance and rankings compared to other high schools in the state.
+The school has consistently ranked among the lowest-performing high schools in the state, with significantly below-average proficiency rates in core academic subjects like English, math, and science.

 Thank you for your feedback!